3.7| Stress Free PoE - SLOW-MO ZOMBIES |Clear the Atlas with YOUR Items at YOUR Pace (SSF & Co-op)

 -Desecrate - Corpses to raise Zombies from before a map.

-- Head - A Bone Helmet.
-They are the only base armour in the game that carries a natural Minion Damage implicit.
+- Head - Anything you like.
+If you can, a Bone Helmet is the only base armour in the game that carries a natural Minion Damage implicit.
 They start dropping around character level 73.

 - Chest - Anything you like.